Telos team

 Clinical Expertise:Experiential, Acceptance Commitment Therapy, EMDR, Psychodynamic Approaches, Value Based, Cognitive-Behavioral

-Admissions Director: Telos Academy (adolescent boys), Board Member
+Admissions Director: North Campus, Board Member

 Kristin Williams